- Home

 It’s normal for our eyes to water – for example, in smoky environments, when it’s cold, or if an eyelash or piece of dirt gets stuck.
 However, watery eyes can also be caused by allergies or infections such as conjunctivitis, blocked tear ducts, drooping eyelids (ectropion or entropion), or dry eyes.

 Trichiasis is a condition where eyelashes are misdirected towards the eye (ingrown).
-It can feel as though there’s constantly something stuck in your eye and cause it to become sore, irritable, red, and watery.
+It can feel as though there’s constantly something stuck in your eye, making them sore, irritable, red, and watery.
+Trichiasis differs from entropion (where the lower eyelid droops and turns inwards), as it doesn’t affect the eyelid’s position.

-Trichiasis is more common in later life.
-It’s often caused by rubbing your eyes too much or chronic inflammatory conditions of the eyelid – for example, blepharitis.
+Trichiasis is more common in later life and is often caused by rubbing your eyes too much or by chronic inflammatory conditions of the eyelid, like blepharitis.
 If left untreated, chronic irritation from trichiasis can cause ulcerations or erosions in the cornea and pose a risk to eyesight.

-If you suspect you have trichiasis, your pharmacist may recommend home treatments like eye drops, ointments, and the use of a warm compress.
+If you suspect you have trichiasis, your pharmacist may recommend home treatments like eye drops, ointments, or using a warm compress.
 However, if your symptoms are more severe, it’s best to book an appointment with your GP.

 Free NHS eye tests plus 10% off glasses for over 60s